NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 - For .NET Core and .NET Standard projects that use the SDK-style format ([SDK attribute](/dotnet/core/tools/csproj#additions), NuGet uses information in the project file directly to create a package.
 For details, see [Create .NET Standard Packages with Visual Studio 2017](../quickstart/create-and-publish-a-package-using-visual-studio.md) and [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

-- For non-SDK-style projects, follow the tasks described in this article to create a package.
+- For non-SDK-style projects, follow the steps described in this article to create a package.

 - For projects migrated from `packages.config` to [PackageReference](../consume-packages/package-references-in-project-files.md), use [msbuild pack](../reference/migrate-packages-config-to-package-reference#create-a-package-after-migration.md).